 Webster Groves, MO 63119

-Housing on Webster University's campus are available for the 5-day intensive for the affordable price of $150.00 for the week!
-For an additional $10.00, linens can also be reserved.
+Housing on Webster University's campus in West Hall is available for the 5-day intensive at the affordable price of $150.00 for the week!

 (Check-in Sunday evening, check-out Friday afternoon)

 (Students entering 6th-8th grade in the fall of 2016)